 Using the incognito module of metasploit you can easily list and impersonate other tokens.
 This could be useful to perform actions as if you where the other user.
 You could also escalate privileges with this technique.

 UAC is used to allow an administrator user to not give administrator privileges to each process executed.
 This is achieved using default the low privileged token of the user.
 When, the administrator executes some process as administrator, a UAC elevation is performed and if it is successfully completed, the privileged token is used to create the process.

-To differentiate between which process is executed with low or high privileges is used the Mandatory integrity Controls (MIC).
+To differentiate which process is executed with low or high privileges Mandatory Integrity Controls (MIC) are used.
 There are 5 levels of integrity:

 Untrusted(0): Processes launched by members of the Guest group.
 Writing operations are mostly blocked.

 Low(1): Used by Internet Explorer.
 File and registry writing is blocked.